Introduction

 A: Some games’ anti-cheat systems (like Riot Vanguard) do rely on VBS.
 You need to choose between:

-Enable VBS → Can play these games, but VMware won’t work
+- Enable VBS → Can play these games, but VMware may need WHP compatibility mode and could be limited

-Disable VBS → VMware works, but these games won’t run
+- Disable VBS → VMware works with full performance, but these games may not run

 There’s no perfect solution unless you use dual-boot.